qdrant/docs/qdrant/v1.1.x/indexing.md

 ## Payload Index

 Payload index in Qdrant is similar to the index in conventional document-oriented databases.
-This index is built for a specific field and type and is used for quick point requests by the corresponding filtering condition.
+This index is built for a specific field and type, and is used for quick point requests by the corresponding filtering condition.

-The index is also used to accurately estimate the filter cardinality, which helps the [query planned](../search) choose a search strategy.
+The index is also used to accurately estimate the filter cardinality, which helps the [query planning](../search#query-planning) choose a search strategy.

 Creating an index requires additional computational resources and memory, so choosing fields to be indexed is essential.
 Qdrant does not make this choice but grants it to the user.